jp-praveen/Autonomous_UAV_GNC/README.md

-# UAV Autonomous Guidance & Object Avoidance using Sterocamera and Pixhawk
+# UAV Autonomous Guidance using Sterocamera and Pixhawk

 ## **🚀 Overview**
 This repository implements an **autonomous UAV guidance system** integrating: